Naked Jungle

 Naked Jungle is a one-off television game show produced for the United Kingdom terrestrial TV station Channel 5 by Granada Television, airing on 6 June 2000.
 A gameshow with an assault course format, based on and using the same set as the children's show Jungle Run, it was controversial because its contestants were nudists.
 The programme's presenter, Keith Chegwin, was also naked, except for a hat.
 It was part of a special season of programmes on the channel to mark the 50th anniversary of British naturism.

-A video of Naked Jungle was released by Playback in late 2000.
-It was rated "15" by the British Board of Film Classification.

 Format

 The programme was made by the same producers as CITV's children's gameshow Jungle Run, and used the same set as well as following the same format, apart from having individual winners instead of a winning team.
 The ten competitors were five naturist couples, who were separated into men and women with a single winner from each sex.
 The winner of the men and of the women then competed in a final inside the "Temple of the Body" to win a potential prize of £5,000.
 The winners shared a prize of £3,000.
 While in Jungle Run the competitors collected bananas (later monkey statues), in Naked Jungle the objective was to obtain fig leaves, a Biblical cover for genitalia.